-2022-2023 Student Officers
+2023-2024 Student Officers

-William Harris (Engineering Officer); Darlina Phan (Team Administrator); Nathan Smith (Fabrication Officer); Sudhir Chebiyyam (Logistics Officer); Alison Kim (Media and Marketing Officer); Vidushi Gautam (Public Relations Officer)
+Sudhir Chebiyyam (Engineering Officer); Genoa Perry (Logistics Officer); Alexandra Balan (PR Officer); Zachary Boer (Media and Marketing Officer); Oliver Giordano (Fabrication Officer); Rahul Bonthu (Team Administrator)

-Robotics and COVID-19
+Robotics and Illness

-Team 2910 will adhere to the most stringent policy required by Everett Public Schools, FIRST, FIRST Washington, or any event site hosts.
+Team 2910 will adhere to the most stringent policy regarding illness required by Everett Public Schools, FIRST, FIRST Washington, or any event site hosts.
 We ask that team members and families please be understanding about any changes we need to make as circumstances require.